marklogic-community/RunDMC/README.txt

 SETUP NOTES

   Main server:
-    HTTP app server must be named "CommunitySitePublic" or "RunDMC-Public" in order for "Draft" documents to be filtered out.
+    HTTP app server must be named "RunDMC-Public" (or CommunitySitePublic, which is deprecated) in order for "Draft" documents to be filtered out.
     App server root should be set to the root of this distribution, on the filesystem.
 The URL rewriter should be set to "/controller/url_rewrite.xqy".
+    The error handler should be set to "/controller/error-handler.xqy".

   Draft server:
     On another port, same exact configuration as main server but with a different server name.
 "Draft" documents will be visible on this server.
 For "preview" to work in the Admin UI, update /config/server-urls.xml with the correct host name and corresponding draft server URL.
+Default is same hostname, port 8004.

   Admin interface (CMS) server:
     For the Admin interface, set up a different HTTP app server, using the same content database and same server root.
 But set the URL rewriter to "/admin/controller/url_rewrite.xqy".
+    Defa

   WebDAV server:
     If you want "view XML source" to work in the admin UI, set up a WebDAV server with root set to "/".
 Then add the server URL to /admin/config/navigation.xml.

-  [An updated sample database should be provided...]
+Default is same hostname, port 8005.

+  XDBC server:
+    If you want to use the loading tools to copy a database from the live developer site, you'll need an XDBC server.

+  Instructions for copying a database from the developer (or staging site) is TBD...

 CODE NOTES